chayleaf/notnft/README.md

   the nftables syntax.
 Since this project uses nixpkgs's module system, I can easily add options that directly map to nftables concepts.
 - Q: Is this limited in any way?
-- A: I fully support the current JSON specification, but the nftables DSL has a different feature set compared to the JSON API (some features are only present in the former, some only in the latter).
+- A: I fully support the current JSON specification... no, I refuse to call it a specification - I fully support whatever JSON parsing code there is in nftables, but the nftables DSL has a different feature set compared to the JSON API (some features are only present in the former, some only in the latter).
 I might add a compiler to .nft files some day.
 - Q: Why the name?
 - A: I already created [notlua](https://github.com/chayleaf/notlua), so this is the next project in that "series".